- A PhD Loan can fund a PhD in any field lasting between three to eight years.

 Aspects That Don’t Affect Your Eligibility:

-There are several aspects of your PhD course that do not affect your eligibility to a PhD loan.
+There are several aspects of your PhD course that do not affect your eligibility to receiving Doctoral Loans.
 These are:

 - Your doctoral course – your PhD can be in any subject or field.
 The underlying requirement is that it is provided by a university in the UK; i.e. a university in either England, Wales, Scotland or Northern Ireland.

 - Full-time or part-time course – you need not pursue your PhD full-time to be eligible.
 The underlying requirement is that your PhD can be completed within eight years regardless of how you allocate your time.

 - Taught, research-based or a combination of both – as long as your PhD has an aspect of studying associated with it, the method of obtainment of your PhD will not affect your eligibility.

 The amount of funding you can obtain isn’t means-tested.
 This means that it isn’t related to your financial background or household income and therefore you can qualify for the full amount regardless of your situation.

 The maximum loan amount you can borrow falls into one of three categories:

 - Up to £27,265 if your course starts on or after 1st August 2021,